Ahbar1999/go_scoreboard/README.md

 							: submit a new player: [POST: localhost:8080/api/players/] :    with form data like {'name': ..., 'score': ..., 'country': ...}

+- Data is stored in the memory as a slice of pointers to the struct objects
+- At the start 10 dummy objects are automatically added

 # IMPORTANT
 this is an example project, various basic features have been omitted like strict pattern matching, error handling etc.
 For example were you to send a POST request to any url starting with /api/players/, the api will accept the request

+Initially the